NickoCruz101/cs-and-more-cs/WeightedEditDist/Problem.md

 # Weighted Edit Distance

 In class we learned the dynamic programming algorithm to compute the edit distance.
 In this problem, your task is to write a program to compute the weighted edit distance.
-In particular, you have two sequences of integers 𝑎 and 𝑏.
-You want to use insertion, deletion, or edit to change 𝑎 to match 𝑏.
+In particular, you have two sequences of integers $a$ and $b$.
+You want to use insertion, deletion, or edit to change $a$ to match $b$.
 However, the costs of the three operations are different.
-The cost of inserting an element 𝑥 is 𝑥.
-The cost of deleting an element 𝑥 is 𝑥.
-The cost of editing (changing) an element from 𝑥 to 𝑦 is |𝑥−𝑦|.
-Your task is to change 𝑎 to 𝑏 with the smallest cost.
+The cost of inserting an element $x$ is $x$.
+The cost of deleting an element $x$ is $x$.
+The cost of editing (changing) an element from $x$ to $y$ is $|x-y|$.
+Your task is to change $a$ to $𝑏$ with the smallest cost.

 ## Input